Scottish Grandfather Banned From Traveling To U.S. After Accidentally Checking ‘Terrorist’ Box On Visa Form

 “They looked up my Esta number and said ‘you’re a terrorist’.
 I told them that I was 70 years old and I don’t even recognize what that means.”

 Greenock Telegraph reports that the Scottish grandfather is devastated.
-He said that Marion’s visa had been approved, but his had been refused because he was a trouble.
+He said that Marion’s visa had been approved, but he had been refused because of the mistake.
 Mr. Stevenson said that he has never been in trouble in his life and that the only time he has been inside a courtroom was when he had jury service.

 The couple was supposed to leave for their holiday on December 3 on a United Airlines flight, but they cannot even reschedule because of Mr. Stevenson’s terrorist status.
 They have been advised to contact the U.S. embassy in London and arrange a $100 appointment.
 At the embassy, he will be interviewed by officials.